 So how to compare MongoDB vs PostgreSQL?

-Let’s see how both the databases are supported in Moon Modeler – data modeling tool for databases.
+Let’s see how both the databases are supported in our data modeling tools.

 Collections and documents in MongoDB projects

 One of the key benefits of MongoDB is the possibility to store documents in MongoDB collections easily.
-The data can be stored in hierarchical structure.
-In Moon Modeler the nested structures can be visualized this way:
+In Moon Modeler it can be visualized this way:

-Tables and columns with nested JSON structures in PostgreSQL projects
+Tables and columns with JSON structures in PostgreSQL projects

 Other MongoDB vs. PostgreSQL comparison articles